wqking/obfupy/doc/options_and_callback.md

 #### getFileName()

 Returns the full file name of the current source code file being processed.
 This function is always valid no matter `isFile()` returns `True` or `False`.

+#### getOptions()

+Returns the options object.
+There is always an options object in the callback data, even if the transformer doesn't have options argument in its constructor.
+The options object has at least one property `enabled`, set it to `False` will skip further transforming.

 ## Example